prody/ProDy/doc/tutorial.rst

 >>> len(backbone)
 1404

-We can also use :term:`backbone` to make the same selection.
+We can also use "backbone" to make the same selection.

 *Select amino acids by name/type*:

-We select acidic and basic residues by using residue names with :term:`resname` keyword:
+We select acidic and basic residues by using residue names with "resname" keyword:

 >>> prot.select('resname ARG LYS HIS ASP GLU')
 <Selection: "resname ARG LYS HIS ASP GLU" from 1p38 (906 atoms; 1 coordinate sets, active set index: 0)>

-Alternatively, we can use predefined keywords :term:`acidic` and :term:`basic`.
+Alternatively, we can use predefined keywords "acidic" and "basic".

 >>> charged = prot.select('acidic or basic')
 >>> charged